micharbet/CLE/README.md

 environment.

-Incorporating `ssg`, `su*` wrappers together with `cle` managment function into one single resource file was just a nature evolution that gave the word 'Live': its true meaning -- the `clerc` now contains a mechanism of multiplication it's own DNA [1].
+Incorporating `ssg`, `su*` wrappers together with `cle` managment function into one single resource file was just a nature evolution that gave the word 'Live' its true meaning -- the `clerc` now contains a mechanism of multiplication it's own DNA [1].